-The Company is required to maintain debt to equity ratio of not more than 2.00x and current ratio of at least 1.50x based on its consolidated financial statements.
-As at December 31, 2023 and 2022, the Company is compliant with these financial ratios.
+The Group is required to maintain debt to equity ratio of not more than 2.00x and current ratio of at least 1.50x based on the audited consolidated financial statements.
+As at March 31, 2024 and December 31, 2023, the Group is compliant with these financial ratios.